 Following residency, I completed additional postdoctoral training at Oregon Health & Science University earning a Certificate in Clinical Research and as a junior investigator at Helfgott Research Institute.
 I now serve as a clinical consultant to the nutraceutical and sports medicine industry.
 I've authored numerous articles for the journals Alternative and Complementary Therapies, Natural Pharmacy and The Townsend Letter, and am the co-author of the book "Herbs and Nutrients for the Mind: A Guide to Natural Brain Enhancers".

 I also lecture internationally on natural medicines, and have been interviewed on radio programs across the country.
 I am available for consulting to the nutraceutical and sports medicine industries for natural product creation and education, and proactive health classes for schools, businesses, sports teams, and sports store clinics.

 Currently, I'm a recreationally competitive cyclist and a two-time Ironman triathlon finisher.
 When I'm not training I enjoy spending time with my family and running around in the Rocky Mountains.

 I completed my pre-medical studies at Colorado State University and I earned my doctorate in Naturopathic Medicine at Southwest College of Naturopathic Medicine in Tempe, Arizona.
-Following completion of medical school, I spent an additional 2 years in residency at the National College of Natural Medicine’s Family Residency program in Portland, Oregon.
+Following completion of school, I spent an additional 2 years in residency at the National University of Natural Medicine’s Family Residency program in Portland, Oregon.

 Otherwise, I encourage the reader to visit the Colorado Association of Naturopathic Doctors’ website for more information on this subject.